Wellness Care Recommendations for Dogs

 - young adult – $104

-Annual blood testing is recommended for all dogs to ensure that they are as healthy on the inside as they appear during their physical examination.
-For young adult dogs this blood testing is often normal and serves as baseline testing.
-As dogs mature we can recognize changes in lab values that help us to intervene early for prevention rather than waiting for crisis treatment when they are ill from their condition.
+We recommend annual blood testing for all cats to ensure that they are as healthy on the inside as they appear during their physical examination.
+For young adult cats this blood testing is often normal and serves as baseline testing.
+As cats age we can recognize changes in lab values that help us to intervene early for prevention rather than waiting for crisis treatment when they are ill from their condition.

 Flea and Heartworm Prevention (price varies)

-We recommend year round flea and heartworm prevention for all dogs.
-We offer a variety of options for dogs and individualize recommendations based on each patient’s lifestyle and desires of their family.
+We recommend year round flea prevention for all cats.
+We offer a variety of options for cats and individualize recommendations based on each patient’s lifestyle and desires of their family.
 All flea and heartworm medications we carry are FDA approved medications (and not EPA approved pesticides).